MapStory/Learning/modules/module1.md

 ![](images/Screen Shot 2019-01-30 at 6.30.06 PM.jpg)\

-### Demonstration

-Now that you have a sense of who StoryScapes is for and what is entailed in a StoryTeller profile, lets watch a StoryTeller create a new Porfile from scratch.

-Watch this video.
-VIDEO.

 ### Tasks

 Now it's your turn!
 Your assignment is to build your Profile in Storyscapes.
 When you are finished, ask a colleague to find your StoryScapes profile in `Explore` and confirm it includes the following elements: